zerospiel/docs/docs/admin/kof/kof-alerts.md

     ```
     Note the `cluster="cluster1"` filters and the `> ( 42 / 100 )` threshold.

-3. Add a similar patch for the `cluster10` to the same `clusterAlertRules`.
+3. Add a similar patch for `cluster10` to the same `clusterAlertRules`.

 4. Now that we have special `CPUThrottlingHigh` alerts for `cluster1` and `cluster10`,
     we want to exclude these clusters from the default `CPUThrottlingHigh` alert